 How Do I Choose a Mantra?

 Because mantra is a great way of focusing on a particular intention, choose a mantra that is aligned with your specific intention.
-For example, using the mantra “Om Shanti, Shanti, Shanti-hi” for bringing peace, or “Om Gam Ganapataye Namaha” for tapping into the obstacle-removing powers of Ganesh.
+For example, using the mantra “Om Shanti, Shanti, Shanti-hi” for bringing peace, or “Om Gam Ganapataye Namaha” for tapping into the obstacle-removing powers of the elephant-headed Hindu god Ganesh.

-Mantras are often used for healing and there is one especially powerful healing mantra called the Mahamrityunjaya.
+Mantras are often used for healing - we use them a lot in Yoga Therapy - and there is one especially powerful healing mantra called the Mahamrityunjaya.

 The Mahamrityunjaya Mantra